Gemfile gem "skylight"

 bundle install bundle exec skylight setup <setup token>

 This will automatically generate your

-Click here for advanced installation procedures like setting environment variables, custom configurations, and using Skylight on a framework other than Rails.
+Click here for advanced installation procedures like setting environment variables, using custom configuration, setting up multiple environments, and using Skylight on a framework other than Rails.

 Skylight makes it easy to understand and act on your app’s performance data: